Welcome to Yourcounty – The Kent Website

-We run a local What’s On page which really does follow the idea of finding something for everyone.
-It provides information on an eclectic mix of interesting events covering all parts of the county.
-Our pages also hold a directory of selected tourists attractions as well as pub and restaurant listings.
-The coverage is not static and is constantly evolving.
+We run local What’s On pages which follow the idea of suggesting something for everyone.
+The Kent Diary provides information on an eclectic mix of interesting events covering all parts of the county such as the Artisan Cider Festival in Brogdale (Faversham), The Two Gentlemen of Verona in the open air at Whatman Park (Maidstone), internationally acclaimed Oyster Festival, Think Floyd, Die Fledermaus, an Evening of Dirty Dancing, the RAF In Concert and Combined Ops events.
+Our pages also hold a directory of selected tourist attractions, Christmas features and events, as well as pub and restaurant listings.
+Our coverage is constantly evolving, changing and decaying.

 The Longest Coastline

 You can find things of historical importance in all four corners of the county.
-Outstanding natural beauty is commonplace, even today you can walk for miles in unspoiled countryside in parts of the Downs and Weald.
+Outstanding natural beauty is commonplace, even today you can walk for miles in unspoiled countryside on the Downs and Weald.
 We also enjoy one the longest unbroken coastlines of any county in England; a coastline of incredible diversity.
-Kent boasts saltwater marshes, estuary nature reserves, dramatic cliffs, popular sandy beaches and hidden shingle coves and bays.
+Kent boasts saltwater marshes, estuary nature reserves, dramatic cliffs, popular sandy beaches and hidden shingle coves and sandy bays.

 Almost every form of cultural event and artistic expression can be found in the county.
 Kent boasts several major theatres and performance spaces able to attract world class entertainment in all its forms.
 There are a significant number of intermediate and small theatres and halls.
-In essence whereever you find yourself there will be some interesting entertainment opportunities nearby.
-Not to mention sporting events and sites of great spiritual significance.
+In essence where ever you find yourself there will be some interesting entertainment opportunities nearby.